vtangstastic/vtangstastic/README.md

 <a href="https://ibb.co/wQyMvHV"><img src="https://i.ibb.co/z2sGkcp/Screenshot-2024-04-11-181124.png" alt="Screenshot-2024-04-11-181124" border="0"></a>

-**A Hybrid in Silico Model of the Rabbit Bulbospongiosus Nerve** is a **method to construct a recruitment curve of a nerve in the bladder when stimulated by an electrode** built with **Sim4Life, ImageJ, Python**.
+**This project** is a **method to construct a recruitment curve of a nerve in the bladder when stimulated by an electrode** built with **Sim4Life, ImageJ, Python**.
 This project showcases my skills in **computational modeling, image analysis, and programming with Python.**.
 You can check out the work [here](https://docs.google.com/presentation/d/1i-H6iJv23251j5xhvtSrhFYicCKRRGS2/edit?amp%3Bouid=106798688794723663606&amp%3Brtpof=true&amp%3Bsd=true#slide=id.g1e18d793b26_0_3).
 ## Get in Touch 📬

 - **[LinkedIn](https://www.linkedin.com/in/hoang1802tran/)**